 True to form, the franchise industry has stepped up with flying colors.
 Vetfran.org reports that since 2011, nearly 65,000 veterans have entered franchising, including 4,314 as owners.
-And this past April, the White House Joining Forces initiative announced that 290,000 veterans and military spouses have been hired or trained since the launch of the initiative.
+And as of April 2013, the White House Joining Forces initiative announced that 290,000 veterans and military spouses had been hired or trained since the launch of the initiative.
 Franchising contributed almost a quarter of this total.

 Bringing more veterans into franchising appears to be the ultimate win-win.
 The industry and the businesses themselves benefit, obviously, from being able to pull from a huge and very skilled talent pool.
 They are giving back in multiple and enduring ways-- to their communities, to the country and to those who sacrificed so much for us all.
 And once identified by the VetFran logo as a program participant, they enjoy increased public support.

 Why VetFran Is So Suitable for Veterans